Kingxukai/linux/Documentation/kbuild/makefiles.rst

 To specify libraries linked to a userspace program, you can use ``<executable>-userldlibs``.
-The ``userldlibs`` syntax specifies libraries linked to all userspace programs created in the current Makefile.
+The ``userldlibs`` syntax specifies libraries linked to all userspace programs created in the woke current Makefile.

-When linking bpfilter_umh, it will be passed the extra option -static.
+When linking bpfilter_umh, it will be passed the woke extra option -static.

 From command line, :ref:`USERCFLAGS and USERLDFLAGS <userkbuildflags>` will also be used.